Feeenland/5100_PHP_CMS/README.md

 ## For the teacher who reviews and evaluates the project
 **Database**

-_the file to create the Database is in this folder:_
+_The file to create the Database is in this folder:_

+    Database:
-- root / config / database.php? !!! filename?
+    5100_php_website_laura_lea_mueller_WDD919 / config / 5100_custom_cms.sql

 _If the access data for the database have to be adjusted, this can be found here:_

+    access data Database:
-- root / web / database / config.php
+    5100_php_website_laura_lea_mueller_WDD919 / web / database / config.php

 **Login**

-_these are the data to log into my website in the backend:_
+_These are the data to log into my website in the backend:_

+    Login:
-- Admin: email: lauralea@ledertatze.com PW: leder // LederTatze95$
+    Admin: email: lauralea@ledertatze.com PW: leder
-- User: email: cmsuser@ledertatze.com PW: 5100CmsUser!
+    User: email: cmsuser@ledertatze.com PW: 5100CmsUser!

 The only difference between admin and user is = the admin can edit/add and delete users

+**Email**

+_The contact site can send a email with a Message, change Email here:_

+    5100_php_website_laura_lea_mueller_WDD919 / web / controllers / contact.php

 **Files**